Cody Horlacher: Biography

 In April 2022, Horlacher announced he would not run for a fifth term in the Assembly, and would instead begin preparing to run for a Wisconsin circuit court seat up for election in the 2023 Spring election.
+Horlacher prevailed in his judicial election on April 4, 2023, defeating incumbent judge Fred Strampe.

 Personal life and family

-He now resides in Mukwonago, Wisconsin, with his wife Karlee and his three children.
+He now resides in Mukwonago, Wisconsin, with his wife Karlee and their four children.